We have put together a few FAQs the at we hope you find useful. If your question isn’t listed, please get in touch!

 How do I pay for my tour?

-We accept payment through PayPal where you can either set up your own PayPal account or use any credit card.
+We accept payment through PayPal where you can either set up your own PayPal account or use any credit/debit card.
 Using this payment method we do not see your payment card details and we never store any sensitive information.

 Do you arrange flights or hotels?

 No. We are only involved in the tours that you book directly with us.
-However, from time to time we publish favourite hotels and restaurants in our quarterly newsletter, which might be helpful to you.
+However, from time to time we publish favourite hotels and restaurants on our travel blog, which might be helpful to you.

 What if I forget personal belongings

 We accept no responsibility whatsoever for any items that you may forget or lose during your tour/experience.
 If you accidentally leave items in the vehicle after the tour has ended, we would try to facilitate an arrangement whereby you go by taxi yourself to the location to reclaim the items.
 If you forget your belongings at any other locations visited during your excursion (such as vineyards, castles, cafés, restaurants, archaeological sites, etc..) then regrettably there is nothing we can do.
-This is one of the reasons that we strongly advice comprehensive travel insurance.
+This is one of the reasons that we strongly advise comprehensive travel insurance.

 Best time of year to visit this part of italy